rehiy/cordova-plugin-cache-clear/README.md

 Android vs. iOS
 ======

 On iOS, cache.clear deletes temporary files (images that have been downloaded by the app).
-However, on Android, cache.clear also deletes all local, persistent data (such as stored files and any data saved to localStorage).
+On Android, cache.clear also deletes all local, persistent data (such as stored files and any data saved to localStorage).